crizzy9/.dotfiles/SHORTCUTS.md

-tmux kill-session -t <session-name> - kill a specific session tmux popup - create a popup/floating window terminal tmux display-popup - run a shell command into a tmux popup and only persist it for that one command
+tmux kill-session -t <session-name> - kill a specific session tmux popup - create a popup/floating window terminal tmux display-popup - run a shell command into a tmux popup and only persist it for that one command tmux -f /dev/null - run tmux with default/alternate config file tmux setw synchronize-panes - sync all panes in current window and run command in all

 -- Sessions
 <prefix> + d - detach current session